There are many factors that influence how big adult bearded dragons get.

 If only the belly is enlarged (and your beardie is female) she may have egg retention and require surgery.

 If your bearded dragon is overweight you should start by checking their tank temperature.
-If the basking spot is much above 95 to 100℉ they may be hungrier than they should be.
+If the basking spot is much greater than 95 to 100℉ they may be hungrier than they should be.

 Many full grown adults become obese because of an overly affectionate owner who overfeeds them.